sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-While this component could be imported by other routes, I consider this file local to the route and avoid importing it, if I eventually need it somewhere else I will move it to a shared folder like `app/components` and stop using `useLoaderData`.
+While this component could be imported by other routes, I consider this file local to the route and avoid importing it.
+If I eventually need it somewhere else, I will move it to a shared folder like `app/components` and stop using `useLoaderData`.

 ## Shared Components

-For components outside the route (e.g. in `app/components``) I use props to pass any loader data.
+For components outside the route (e.g., in `app/components`), I use props to pass any loader data.

 ```ts
 // app/components/something-else.tsx